gwichert/wxd/README.txt

 wxD is licensed under the wxWindows Licence which is LGPL, with a special exception to allow distributing as a static linked binary.

+This is a solution that satisfies those who wish to produce GPL'ed software with wxD, and also those producing proprietary software.

 For more information, see files:
 LICENCE.txt and COPYING.LIB